smoh/imageviewer/README.md

 which will display images and their meta information from a table with pagination.

-**NOTE:** This app was built to run locally for my own convenience and to share with a small number of collaborators.
-In `app.py`, the entire table is loaded to a global variable `table`.
+**NOTE:** This app was built to run locally for my own convenience and to be shared with a small number of collaborators.
+In `app.py`, the entire table is loaded into a global variable `table`.
 This can be problematic if the table is large, and the app receives a lot of traffic, as it will load the data for every process.
 You'll want to setup a proper database.
 See